liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 3. When Eclipse opens, go to *Help* &rarr; *Install New Software...*.

-4. Instead of entering a URL in the *Work with* field, download the lastest version of Liferay IDE from the releases page:
+4. Instead of entering a URL in the *Work with* field, download the latest version of Liferay IDE from the releases page:

     [Liferay IDE Downloads